 The Commonwealth Indigenous Procurement Policy (IPP) commenced on 1 July 2015.
 We amended our procurement policy and practices to meet the new requirements.

-A total of four contracts were awarded to indigenous suppliers during the year, totalling $263 978.
+A total of six contracts were awarded to Indigenous suppliers during the year, totalling $1 575 429.58 (GST inclusive).

 We engage consultants if we need specialist expertise or independent research, reviews or assessments to support our decision-making.
 Providers are selected through open tender, pre-qualified tenders, limited tender or an established panel arrangement.